samueljmello/github-custom-deployment-protection-demo/README.md

     <img src="./images/ngrok.png" style="max-width:500px" />

-The Ngrok software will stay running until you stop it.
+The Ngrok software will stay running until you stop it (open another terminal to continue).

 ---